“How can I make lots of money as an attorney?”

 - Collects the information you need to track the types of callers you get

 Time is money.
 And as an attorney, your time is big money.
-If you’re looking to scale your law firm, you can’t waste your valuable time on (likely free) consultations for potential clients you that won’t be able to help.
+If you’re looking to scale your law firm, you can’t waste your valuable time on (likely free) consultations for potential clients you won’t be able to help.

 When your potential clients get to your firm in their list of attorneys to call, you want to do everything in your power to make sure that the rest of that list gets scrapped.
 Scheduling a consultation alone won’t do that.
 If you aren’t the first consultation they have scheduled, you’re in a tight spot.